 - prohibited, restricted and danger (PRD) areas.

 All of these have their own associated conditions and rules of use.
+There are special conditions and rules of use for restricted and danger areas that include extraterritorial airspace.

 The various classes of airspace and PRD areas have defined volumes and boundaries that can change.
 Air routes are not volumes of airspace and their locations are defined by co-ordinates.